aemonge/aemonge/README.md

 # Andres Monge - Technical Lead / Solutions Architect
-> _"Simplicity is the ultimate sophistication"_ - Leonardo da Vinci
+> _"We cannot release the patient from the OR like that"_

 ## Profile